mdsaad13/2048-game-vue/README.md

 # 2048-vue
-This game is a cloned from [https://github.com/es-repo/vue-exps.git](https://github.com/es-repo/vue-exps.git) with some modifications.
+This game is cloned from [https://github.com/es-repo/vue-exps.git](https://github.com/es-repo/vue-exps.git) with some modifications.

 ### Features
 - Save game state to local storage